Chapter 21

 “How do you see it, darling?”

-His countenance a picture of confliction, John shook his head, “I honestly don’t know anymore.
-I only know that having accepted all that I have been given, I cannot break my oath to my Order with regards to this, at least not with regard to my own personal gain.
+His countenance that of confliction, John shook his head, “I honestly don’t know anymore.
+I only know that, having accepted all that I have been given, I cannot break my oath to my Order with regard to this, at least not with regard to my own personal gain.
 But, perhaps, for the sake of helping the family recover, I can take myself out of the equation this one time.
 I can step aside with regard to that part of my oath that pertains to protecting ruins from pillagers.”

 Laureal spoke in a hurt tone, “Is that how you see us John…as pillagers?”